 Koko Head Crater Trail

-Need a little more outdoor adventure on A hike on the Koko Head Crater Trail will make your trek to Diamond Head look like child’s play.
+Need a little more outdoor adventure?
+A hike on the Koko Head Crater Trail will make your trek to Diamond Head look like child’s play.
 Nonetheless, it’s an exciting and leg-burning experience that’ll long linger in your memory.

-The Koko Crater hike is steep and not for the faint of heart.
+Keep in mind: The hike along the Koko Head Stairs is steep and not for the faint of heart.
 But embracing the pain is part of what eventually makes the 2-mile hike so fun.
 It helps that you’ll have stunning views to keep you occupied throughout!